Akram Vignan Movement: Successions

 Niruben Amin, a gynecologist was one of the followers of Dada Bhagwan.
-After attending schooling in Mumbai, Pujya Niruma graduated with a Medical Degree from Aurangabad Medical College.

-Pujya Niruma’s family assumed that She would start Her medical practice after graduation, and Her father began to plan for building a hospital for Her.

-But then, in 1968, Pujya Niruma attended a satsang (spiritual discourse) of Param Pujya Dadashri.
-When Dada Bhagwan suffered from fractured leg and required constant medical attention, she joined him to serve him with her medical knowledge and continued to tour with him including his foreign visits from 1973 to 1987.
+When Dada Bhagwan suffered from fractured leg and required constant medical attention, she joined him to serve him with her medical knowledge and continued to tour with him including his foreign visits from 1982 to 1987.
 During the same period, Kanubhai had continued to operate a company in which Dada Bhagwan was partner before he attained self realization.

 Soon after death of Dada Bhagwan, the movement split in two factions.
 One led by Kanubhai Patel and backed by Jay Sachchidannad Sangh and other led by Niruben Amin.
 Niruben claimed that she was instructed and trained in Gyanvidhi by Dada Bhagwan.
 Niruben formed her own organisations; first Dada Bhagwan Foundation Trust of Ajit Patel in Chennai and Ahmedabad, and later Simandhar Swami Aradhana Trust in Ahmedabad and Mahavideh Foundation in Mumbai.
 She became popular leader of movement and was addressed as Niruma by her followers from 1999.
 After death of Niruben Amin in 2006, she was succeeded by Deepakbhai Desai.

 Kanubhai Patel, also known as Kanudada, was close to Dada Bhagwan before 1978.
 He claims succession and presents a recorded tape in which Dada Bhagwan had instructed about it (succession).
 He is seen as future Tirthankara by his many followers.
 His faction refers their teaching of Akram Vignan as Vitrag Vignan.
 He was accused of duping his followers of money.
 The police case was filed against him and his family members.
 He was removed as the leader of Jay Sachchidanand Sangh following the case.
 He moved to US where he died on 9 June 2020.
 His son Bhavesh Patel declared himself the successor.